Extension Security - Best Practices for Deployment

 Recommendations for Tableau Server and Tableau Cloud

 If your users have access to Tableau Server or Tableau Cloud, you can use the built-in security controls to put limits and restrictions on the extensions that can be used and under what circumstances.
-If you have turned off extensions on Tableau Desktop, you can still allow users to add extensions in web authoring, but you can limit the number of extensions that can be used to just ones you approve of.
+If you've turned off extensions on Tableau Desktop, you can still allow users to add extensions in web authoring, but you can limit the number of extensions that can be used to just ones you approve of.

 Trust Sandboxed extensions and the Network-enabled extensions on the safe list